Expectations of Ease

-The misguided hope of an attainable ease magnifies the pain of difficulty.
-Entitlement--expecting ease—simmers underneath, magnifying the normal emotions of disappointments.
-If we constantly feel angry at life, perhaps we should examine our underlying expectations rather than the terribleness of a world failing to provide.
+The misguided hope for ease magnifies the pain of difficulty.
+Entitlement—expecting ease—simmers underneath, magnifying disappointments.
+If were angry at life, perhaps, we should examine our expectations rather than the blaming the terribleness of the world for failing to provide.

-Consequences to both good and bad actions are unpredictable and inconsistent.
-Sometimes punishments are overwhelmingly stern, other times a poor choice ignores error and may even reward; the cheater graduates, the liar is elected, and the drunk driver safely returns.
+Consequences to actions are unpredictable and inconsistent.
+Sometimes punishments are overwhelmingly stern, other times a poor choice may even reward; the cheater graduates, the liar is elected, and the drunk driver safely returns.
 Life is complex.
-Life can’t be fully understood through simple cause-and-effect utility calculations.
-One drunk driver gets arrested, another kills an innocent family but most end-up sleeping off the party without notable consequence.
-We can’t evaluate choice accurately by only considering the consequences.
+Life can’t be fully understood through simple cause-and-effect calculations.
+One drunk driver gets arrested, another kills but most end-up sleeping off the party without notable consequence.

 Struggles forge character.
 A life of ease softens resolve, flexibility, and temperament.
 Maybe “affluenza” is a disease.
-The challenges that disrupt smooth functioning provides the ingredients to develop compassion, love and depth.
+Challenges that disrupt provide the ingredients to develop compassion, love and depth.
 Ease creates shallowness and entitlement.
 Life’s crazy.
-When lives shatter, we feel bitterness; but eventually letting go and greeting reality with a welcoming embrace lessons the impact and prepares for healing.
+When lives shatter, we feel bitterness; but eventually if we let go and welcome reality, the acceptance prepares for healing.

-We’ll never fully appreciate life until we accept some bad along with the good.
-Acceptance tames anger, diminishes blame and opens experience to great treasures of wisdom.
-We are entitled to live in this beautiful mixed up and complicated world, along with all the joys, sorrows, and pleasures that belong to our unpredictable existence.
+We’ll never fully appreciate life until we accept that bad things happen.
+The Acceptance tames anger, diminishes need for blame and opens us to great treasures of wisdom.
+We are entitled to live in this beautiful mixed up and complicated world, along with all the joys, sorrows, and pleasures.
 Savor the moments, learn from the challenges, and live life in the realities of the universe.